58 Probability

 If \(\text{Cov}\lbrack X,Y\rbrack = 0\), the random variables \(X\) and \(Y\) are uncorrelated.
 The correlation between \(X\) and \(Y\) is defined as

 The correlation is often denoted \(\rho_{XY}\) and takes on values \(-1 \leq \rho_{XY} \leq 1\).
-A zero correlation is a weaker condition than independence of \(X\) and \(Y\).
 A positive value of \(\rho_{XY}\) means that an increase in the value of \(X\) is associated with an increase in the value of \(Y\).
+A negative value of \(\rho_{XY}\) means that an increase in the value of \(X\) is associated with a decrease in the value of \(Y\).
 Note that we are not stating that the increase in \(X\) is caused by the increase in \(Y\).
 Correlation is a measure of association and does not imply causation.
+Also note that a zero correlation is a weaker condition than independence of \(X\) and \(Y\).

 If \(\text{Corr}[X,Y] = 1\) or \(\text{Corr}[X,Y] = -1\), then \(X\) can be predicted perfectly from \(Y\); knowing \(Y\) is equal to knowing \(X\).
 An example of a perfect positive correlation is when \(X\) is a length measured in inches and \(Y\) is measured in cm.
 When \(\text{Corr}[X,Y] = 0\), then \(X\) carries no information about \(Y\), and vice versa.
 A person’s shoe size and tomorrow’s weather is an example of uncorrelated (and most likely independent) variables.